Skip to main content

 If your house is unoccupied for 14 days or more, make sure to turn off the water supply and drain all the water from the system.
 Don’t forget that this also applies to holiday homes or unoccupied rental properties.
 Your cover will be impacted if this isn’t done.

-• Find out where the mains water stopcock is, and make sure it turns off easily; you may need quick access to this in the event of frozen pipes.
+• Find out where the mains water stopcock is, and make sure it turns off easily.
+You may need quick access to this in the event of frozen pipes.

 • Make sure your home is heated for a part of each day and night to ensure that water in pipes does not freeze.